Angela Glover Blackwell: Early life and education

-Blackwell grew up in racially-segregated St. Louis, Missouri, and then completed a B.A. at Howard University.
+Blackwell is one of three children born to Philmore and Rose Glover.
+Her parents were educators; her father was a high school administrator, and her mother a teacher.
+She grew up during racial segregation in St. Louis, Missouri, and then completed a B.A. at Howard University in 1967.

 In 2005, Blackwell discussed her childhood in St. Louis with Yes! magazine, stating, "For African-American families such as my own, community was the scaffolding that allowed us to achieve our visions in a society where we were locked out of the mainstream.
 By building strong communities, we were able to create our own pathways to personal fulfillment."

-She later completed her J.D. at the University of California at Berkeley School of Law.
+She completed her J.D. at the University of California at Berkeley School of Law in 1977.

 Career

 Blackwell was a Managing Attorney at the public-interest law firm Public Advocates from 1977 to 1987, which included work on class action lawsuits and firm strategy development.
 In 1979, she advocated for a grocery store in Bayview–Hunters Point, San Francisco, and while unsuccessful at the time, Gov. Jerry Brown then formed a commission to address the issue of food deserts.

 In 1987, Blackwell founded Urban Strategies Council in Oakland, California, which focuses on the needs of children and families with data-driven public policy advocacy and community organizing.
 After her work at the Urban Strategies Council, Blackwell was then a senior vice president and oversaw the Domestic and Cultural divisions at the Rockefeller Foundation for three years, where she focused on policy issues related to race and inclusion, and developed programs.

-In 1999, Blackwell founded PolicyLink, a research and advocacy nonprofit organization focused on economic and social equity for low-income people and communities of color.
-PolicyLink is staffed by attorneys and public policy experts in California, Washington, D.C., and New York.
-In 2018, Blackwell transitioned from her role as president and CEO to Founder in Residence at PolicyLink.
+In 1999, Blackwell founded PolicyLink, a research and advocacy nonprofit organization focused on economic and social equity for low-income people and communities of color, staffed by attorneys and public policy experts in California, Washington, D.C., and New York.
 In 2011, Blackwell was appointed to the President's Advisory Council on Faith-Based and Neighborhood Partnerships.

 In 2014, Blackwell was appointed to the President's Advisory Commission on Educational Excellence for African Americans.

-In April 2020, Blackwell was appointed to the California Task Force on Business and Jobs Recovery.
+A 2014 article in Social Policy highlighted her keynote address at a symposium about equitable development at George Washington University, stating she "reminded the group how neighborhood determines [...] virtually all aspects of the quality of life, including life expectancy itself," and quoting her saying, "Tell me your zip code and I'll tell you your expiration date."

+In 2018, Blackwell transitioned from her role as president and CEO to Founder in Residence at PolicyLink.
+In 2018, she also joined the faculty of the Goldman School of Public Policy at the University of California, Berkeley as a lecturer.